5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 This approach (which also requires patching the `DSDT`) changes the power resource values for all occurrences of `_PRW` to the same values (`0x09`, `0x04`) instead of deleting the whole `_PRW` method.
 The guide can be found [**here**](https://github.com/grvsh02/A-guide-to-completely-fix-sleep-wake-issues-on-hackintosh-laptops).

 ## Notes and Resources
+- If you are using any of the SSDTs to change any of the `_PRW` bit-fields, these changes won't be reflected in the `DSDT` nor in IORegistryExplorer so you have to just test it.
 - A handy Python script for finding Name Paths of Devices containing `_PRW` packages is [**ACPIRename**](https://github.com/corpnewt/ACPIRename)
 - [**_PWR (Power Resource for Wake**)](https://uefi.org/specs/ACPI/6.5/07_Power_and_Performance_Mgmt.html#prw-power-resources-for-wake) in ACPI Specs
 - You could apply Method 2 for fixing DSDTs using `GPRE`/`UPRW` as well.
 In this case you wouldn't need the `XPRW` rename.
 Since I can't test this on your own.